High-precision and low-depth quantum algorithm design for eigenstate problems: Materials and Methods

 where $\hat{K}$ and $ \hat{L}_{\ell}$ are the one-body terms, the number of terms is $\Gamma = \mc O (n)$ \cite{lee2021even}, and the constant has been removed.

-We analyse the circuit depth for the task of eigenstate property estimation with nearest-neighbour architecture.
-We will consider two scenarios: (1) the qubit connectivity is restricted to a linear nearest-neighbour architecture; (2) arbitrary connectivity is allowed.
-We will analyse the circuit depth and gate complexity for typical Hamiltonians using either the ancilla-free scheme or the one-ancilla scheme.

-Within each segment, the circuit consists of two parts: the implementation of the Trotter formula $S$ and the Trotter remainder $V$.
-As aforementioned, the implementation of $S$ is the same for either the ancilla-free scheme or the one-ancilla scheme.
-The only difference is the compensation term, which uses the symmetry-conserved gates as the elementary gates, i.e., SWAP, Pauli-$Z$ gates and their exponentiations.
-However, we observe that the compensation term requires at most $d = \mathcal{O}(n)$ and $g = \mathcal{O}(n)$ in the worse case, which is fewer than the implementation of the Trotter formula in all cases.
-In \autoref{table:hamil_dep_cost}, we show the gate complexity (including both two-qubit Clifford gates and non-Clifford gates) within each segment when taking the qubit connectivity into account.
-Below, we elaborate on these results.
+For general cases, the circuit within each segment consists of two parts: the controlled implementation of the Trotter formula $S$ and the Trotter remainder $V$.
+The only difference is the compensation term, which uses the symmetry-conserved gates as the elementary gates, i.e., \textsc{swap}, Pauli-$Z$ gates and their exponentiations.
+We observe that to realise the compensation term, at most $d = \mathcal{O}(n)$ and $g = \mathcal{O}(n)$ are required in the worst case, which is fewer than the implementation of the Trotter formula in all physical Hamiltonian cases. \autoref{table:hamil_dep_cost} displays the gate complexity (including both \textsc{CNOT} gates and non-Clifford gates) within each segment when taking the qubit connectivity into account.
+We elaborate on these results below.

-We first discuss the Heisenberg-type Hamiltonians given by \autoref{eq:hamil_XXZ}.
-Each component $e^{-i m (J_1 X_{i}X_{i+1}+ J_1 Y_{i}Y_{i+1}+ J_2 Z_{i}Z_{i+1})}$ with time duration $m$ can be realised by 3 CNOT gates and 3 single-qubit Pauli rotation gates as proposed by \cite{smith2019simulating}.
-When restricted to a linear nearest-neighbour architecture, $d_{\textrm{Trotter}} = \mathcal{O}(1)$.
+We first discuss the Heisenberg-type Hamiltonians.
+Each component $e^{-i \delta t_i (J_1 X_{i}X_{i+1}+ J_1 Y_{i}Y_{i+1}+ J_2 Z_{i}Z_{i+1})}$ with time duration $ \delta t_i$ can be realised by 3 \textsc{cnot} gates and 3 single-qubit Pauli rotation gates.
+When restricted to a linear NN architecture, $d_{\textrm{Trotter}} = \mathcal{O}(1)$.
 In the ancilla-free scenario, the compensation term is $\SWAP_{i,i+1}$, Pauli-$Z$ operators and the exponentiations, resulting in $d = \mathcal{O}(1)$ and $g = \mathcal{O}(n)$.
-In the one-ancilla scenario, since we need to implement controlled two-qubit Pauli rotations, when restricted to linear nearest-neighbour architecture, we need to swap the ancillary qubit sequentially to qubit $1, ...n$ and then perform the controlled rotation.
+In the one-ancilla scenario, since we need to implement controlled two-qubit Pauli rotations, when restricted to linear NN architecture, we need to swap the ancillary qubit sequentially to qubit $1, ...n$ and then perform the controlled rotation.
 Then, we need to undo the swap to change back the ordering of the qubits.
 The compensation term can be done when the ancillary qubit is adjacent to the target controlled qubit.
 Compared to the ancilla-free scheme, we cannot do it in parallel, resulting in $d = \mathcal{O}(n)$ and $g = \mathcal{O}(n)$.
 When removing the restriction of the qubit connectivity, both scenarios have $d = \mathcal{O}(1)$ and $g = \mathcal{O}(n)$.